matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 later step, automatically accepting these invitations, possible - see sub-proposal 3).

+Note that this behaviour does not affect the auth rules for either room in any
+way: the server simply sends invitations on behalf of the upgrading user.

 #### Specific spec wording changes

 In point 3 of Server behaviour: